Oyelowo/surreal-orm/rust/surrealdb-orm/docs/en/src/transactions.md

         .run(db.clone())
         .await?;

-    // Assertions and other code
+    // Assertions and other code...

-...

     Ok(())
 }
 ```

 In this approach, multiple statements are chained directly within the transaction.
-The `create` and `update` statements are used to perform operations on the `Account` table.
+The `create` and `update` statements

+are used to perform operations on the `Account` table.
-The generated SQL query for this code block would be the same as the previous approaches.

 The less recommended approach of chaining multiple statements directly can be less ergonomic, especially when dealing with complex transactions that require variable bindings and subqueries.